kankankankankankan/github-trending/README.md

 ## C#

+* 【2025-10-01】[litedb-org / LiteDB](https://github.com/litedb-org/LiteDB) - LiteDB - A .NET NoSQL Document Store in a single data file
+* 【2025-10-01】[BrighterCommand / Brighter](https://github.com/BrighterCommand/Brighter) - A framework for building messaging apps with .NET and C#.
 * 【2025-09-29】[k1tbyte / Wemod-Patcher](https://github.com/k1tbyte/Wemod-Patcher) - WeMod patcher allows you to get some WeMod Pro features absolutely free
 * 【2025-09-29】[IAmParadox27 / jellyfin-plugin-home-sections](https://github.com/IAmParadox27/jellyfin-plugin-home-sections) - Add server provided home sections to your Jellyfin instance
 * 【2025-09-29】[9p4 / jellyfin-plugin-sso](https://github.com/9p4/jellyfin-plugin-sso) - This plugin allows users to sign in through an SSO provider (such as Google, Microsoft, or your own provider).
 This enables one-click signin.